denis-cohen/voteswitchR/readme.md

 2.  `codebook`: Documentations of mappings
 3.  `data_guide`: Versions, download links, and access details for survey data
+4.  `switches`: Cell counts for the raw, idiosyncratic transition matrices for all elections included in `voteswitchR`.
+5.  `switches_imp`: 25 imputations of the cell counts for the raw, idiosyncratic transition matrices for all elections included in `voteswitchR`.
+6.  `raked_switches`: Rake-weighted cell counts for the raw, idiosyncratic transition matrices for all elections included in `voteswitchR`.
+7.  `raked_switches_imp`: 25 imputations of the rake-weighted cell
+    counts for the raw, idiosyncratic transition matrices for all elections included in `voteswitchR`.

 On top of these, generalized functions for the visualization of quantities of interest generated via `compute_qoi()` are currently in